ShadowAsylum/Network-Speed-Tester/README.md

 Using
 ---------------------------------

-Just Download As a zip file
+Just Download the code As a zip file
 Extract it
 Open Index.html with your preferred browser